Right on time: Djokovic questions Open clock on way to 24-0

 NEW YORK (AP) — Novak Djokovic admittedly got a bit distracted.

 He was unaware of the U.S. Open rule about time allowed between points.
-He kept barking in the direction of his entourage — among the only people in the Arthur Ashe Stadium seats.
+He barked in the direction of his entourage — among the only people in the Arthur Ashe Stadium seats.
 In the end, though, he did what he always does in 2020: win.

+“I lost my focus,” Djokovic said afterward.
+“Kind of got stressed out a couple times.
+Screamed.”

 The No. 1-ranked Djokovic began his bid for Grand Slam title No. 18 on Monday night by extending his season start to 24-0 with a 6-1, 6-4, 6-1 victory over Damir Dzumhur at Flushing Meadows.